wolflu05/inventree-bulk-plugin/README.md

 ##### Generate

-These fields my differ between stock location and part category.
+These fields my differ between the different available generate objects.
 They correspond to the generated items property.
-For example "Name" will be the name of the created location/category.
+For example "Name" will be the name of the created location.
 For more info and also about the available jinja2 context, see [generation types](#generation-types).

 Generate fields can be added with just one click from a list of available fields.
 If you're missing an field, please [open an issue](https://github.com/wolflu05/inventree-bulk-plugin/issues/new/choose).
 There are several different types of inputs for native values like numbers, booleans, model references, ... .
 You can either use the native fields or switch to template mode by clicking on the blue template icon on the right.